lyokha/vim-publish-helper/README.md

 shell prompts and outputs.
 We must invent it!
 The plugin contains very simple definition of such a syntax in file *syntax/shelloutput.vim*.
-It means that the name for this "language" is *shelloutput* (you can change it via variable *g:PhShellOutputFt* however it makes little sense without renaming the syntax file).
+It means that the name for this "language" is *shelloutput* (you can change it via variable *g:PhShellOutputFt*, however it makes little sense without renaming the syntax file).
 This filetype is magic for the plugin.
 It defines a *virtual prompt*: value of the variable *g:PhShellOutputPrompt* ("||| ", i.e. *three-bars-space* by default).
-Lines that start with the virtual prompt (including blank characters before it) signal user input in the shell and are highlighted as Statement syntax items, other lines are supposed to be the shell output.
+Lines that start with the virtual prompt (including blank characters before it) signal user input in the shell and are highlighted as *Statement* syntax items, other lines are supposed to be the shell output.
 The virtual prompt is ignored in resulting documents because it only plays a role of a marker for making correct highlights in the document.

-Highlighting shells and REPLs in TeX documents requires extra definitions in the preamble because it utilizes language definition feature of the Latex package Listings.
+Highlighting shells and REPLs in TeX documents requires extra definitions in the preamble because it utilizes language definition feature of the Latex package *Listings*.
 Here is an example:

 ```tex
 \usepackage{MnSymbol}